 Just this past week a friend with weight issues tested her waking temperature and came in at 36.1C (97F) – so it’s not diabolical but whatever she is doing is contributing to her metabolism decline, which will only get worse if she doesn’t address it now.

 Another follower on IG complained about not being able to lose weight any more, she had lost and regained a few times in the past but just couldn’t budge it any more, despite still eating the recommended balanced diet with low calories and doing heaps of cardio.
 Her temperature – 35.0C (95F) and pulse 60 bpm – which is pretty bad and the level I was when I realised I was heading down the wrong path.

 Then two other people where a dietitian and an obesity specialist both recommended low carb/keto diets!

-So there is no surprise that the US currently has a thyroid dysfunction epidemic and Australia will soon follow, given the popularity of keto/low carb and quitting sugar at the moment.
-What controls the metabolism…the thyroid gland!
+So there is no surprise that the US currently has a thyroid dysfunction epidemic and Australia will soon follow.
+Already world wide nearly 20% of all women have PCOS!
+Given the popularity of keto/low carb and quitting sugar, these issues are no surprise.

 So if you are already in the damaged state, these articles will give you an insight as to what you may be doing wrong and the steps required to fix it.

 So this is a snapshot of the pro-metabolic direction for optimising your health and hormones with food and exercise.
 (I don’t know anything about the supplementation side of things because I didn’t need to do that.
-I do take about 4000mg of Vitamin C a day though, just because it makes me feel better and it actually reduces cortisol.)
+I do take about 2000mg of non acidic Vitamin C a day though, just because it makes me feel better and it actually reduces cortisol.)

 After two years now my body temperature has increased from: